-3. Where the CSHO made a self-referral, the CSHO will not initiate the inspection if a consultant is on site and addressing the hazard which initiated the referral.
-If a consultant is not onsite, but the CSHO learns that a consultative survey is in progress for the specific employer that has employees exposed to the serious hazard, the CSHO will initiate an inspection to address the hazard and then contact the consultant to determine the consultative status of the hazard.
-If the hazard is within the scope of the consultation, the compliance bureau chief and consultative services bureau chief will determine who has responsibility for ensuring that the hazard is corrected.
+4. Self-Referral Inspections.
+Where the CSHO views a plain sight serious hazard, the CSHO will not initiate an inspection if a consultant is on site at that time and addressing the observed hazard.
+If a consultant is not on site, but the CSHO learns that a consultative survey is in progress for the specific employer that has employees exposed to the serious hazard, the CSHO will initiate an inspection to address the hazard and then contact the consultant to determine the consultative status of the hazard.
+If the hazard is within the scope of the consultative survey, the compliance bureau chief and consultative services bureau chief will determine who has responsibility for ensuring that the hazard is corrected.